What Does CMTC Look Like?

 What Is the Management of CMTC?

-Most patients with CMTC show slow but positive improvement with age.
-The most noticeable change occurs during the first year of life.
-Fading of the mottled skin pattern slows down after 1 year of age.
-Fading of the mottled skin continues as the skin matures and thickens into adulthood.
+Most patients with CMTC show slow but gradual improvement with age.
+The mottled skin pattern begins lightening after birth with most change happening during the first year of life.
+Fading of the mottled skin pattern then slows down after the 1st birthday and may not be visible by 2-3 years of age.
+Sometimes, CMTC skin discoloration does not completely go away.
+Skin dimpling (fat atrophy) typically goes away before 1 year of age.

-No special treatment for CMTC is needed.
+There is no specific treatment for CMTC.
+Many CMTC skin lesions need no treatment.
 If there is a particular cosmetic concern after the skin lesion has faded, then laser therapy may be used.
+If enlarged veins develop, a special compression garment may be recommended.

 Due to the potential of other concerns, careful evaluation and follow-up are important.
 Some infants may require consultations with other pediatric specialists.